moddojo/moddocs/docs/minecraft/cobblemon-server.md

 ## Create a free cloud instance

 Follow [this guide](https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud) to set up a free Oracle Cloud server instance.
-The free tier can have up to 4-cores, 24gb ram & 200gb storage.
+The free tier can have up to **4-cores**, **24gb RAM** & **200gb storage**.
 Choose a region that's close to you for low ping.

 ## Download AMP